merenlab/merenlab.org/_posts/anvio/2015-12-07-predicting-number-of-genomes.md

 <div class="blockquote-author">Your Name</div>
 </blockquote>

-Anvi'o has been very practical for us to answer this, and here you will find the workflow to try on your own dataset.
+Anvi'o has been very practical for us to answer this, and here you will find the workflow to try it on your own FASTA file of contigs.

 ## The workflow